Sure Dividend

 The retail industry typically does not offer many competitive advantages.
 This is a highly challenging retail environment, as the rise of Amazon and other Internet retailers threatens to undercut brick-and-mortar stores.
 Consumers have shifted spending dollars toward e-commerce for the convenience and low prices.

-However, Lowe’s is a specialty retailer, which provides it with a competitive advantage.
+However, Lowe’s is a specialty retailer, which gives it a competitive advantage.
 Home improvement projects are often complex.
-Consumers are willing to travel to stores, to inspect products in person, and to ask questions to staff members.
-This has helped protect home improvement retailers from Amazon (AMZN).
+Consumers are willing to travel to stores, inspect products in person, and ask questions to staff members, which has helped protect home improvement retailers from Amazon (AMZN).

 That said, Lowe’s is not immune from recessions.
 The consumer is at risk of declining during economic downturns.
-Lowe’s depends on a financially-healthy consumer, with solid housing and construction markets.
-The Great Recession was a particularly steep downturn, which took a significant toll on Lowe’s bottom line.
+Lowe’s depends on a financially healthy consumer with solid housing and construction markets.
+The Great Recession was a particularly steep downturn that significantly affected Lowe’s bottom line.

 Lowe’s earnings-per-share during the Great Recession are below:

-Lowe’s earnings fell sharply during the recession, but the company still remained profitable.
+Lowe’s earnings fell sharply during the recession, but the company remained profitable.
 This helped it continue increasing its dividend each year.
-And, it bounced back reasonably quick, as by 2013, Lowe’s earnings-per-share had surpassed 2007 levels.
+And it bounced back reasonably quickly, as by 2013, Lowe’s earnings-per-share had surpassed 2007 levels.

 Valuation & Expected Returns

-Lowe’s is expected to generate adjusted EPS of $12.15 for 2024.
-As a result, the stock trades at a price-to-earnings ratio of 20.2.
-This is above our fair value estimate of 19, so we see the stock as slightly overvalued.
-As a result, a contracting price-to-earnings ratio could reduce future returns by approximately 1.2% per year for the next five years.
+Lowe’s is expected to generate adjusted EPS of $11.85 for 2024.
+As a result, the stock trades at a price-to-earnings ratio of 21.1.
+This is above our fair value estimate of 20, so we see the stock as slightly overvalued.
+A contracting price-to-earnings ratio could reduce future returns by approximately 1.0% per year for the next five years.

 In addition to valuation changes, Lowe’s returns will consist of earnings growth and dividends.

-We see annual earnings-per-share growth at 9% annually, plus the current 1.8% yield, offset somewhat by a declining valuation multiple.
-That would produce overall total annual returns of approximately 9.6%, which is an attractive potential rate of return.
+We see annual earnings-per-share growth at 8% annually, plus the current 1.8% yield, offset somewhat by a declining valuation multiple.
+That would produce overall total annual returns of approximately 8.8%, which is an appealing potential rate of return.

 Final Thoughts

-Lowe’s has increased its dividend for 60 consecutive years.
-The current environment is difficult for retail, but Lowe’s operates in a niche that should withstand competitive threats from online retailers.
+Lowe’s has increased its dividend for 62 consecutive years.
+Although the current retail environment is challenging, Lowe’s operates in a niche that should withstand competitive threats from online retailers.

 Lowe’s is still growing sales and earnings, which should allow for continued dividend growth.
-And, it has a conservative dividend payout ratio, which also supports high dividend increases.
-With a solid expected rate of return of around 10% per year, Lowe’s stock receives a buy rating at current prices.
+It also has a conservative dividend payout ratio, which supports high dividend increases.
+With a solid expected rate of return of under 10% per year, Lowe’s stock receives a hold rating at current prices.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: